 Acts 1:5 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.

 We have an example of this in Ephesians chapter 19.
-We are shown a replacing of John’s baptism with the baptism of Jesus.
+Paul shows us that Jesus’ baptism replaced John’s baptism.

 Ephesus